mdn/content/files/en-us/web/accessibility/understanding_colors_and_luminance/index.md

 The IEC standard for calculating relative luminance (Y) from an sRGB color is as follows:

-#### Step one: 8 bit integer to float
+#### Step one: 8-bit integer to float

-Convert 8 bit sRGB values to float (0.0 to 1.0) by dividing by 255.0:
+Convert 8-bit sRGB values to float (0.0 to 1.0) by dividing by 255.0:

 **R´<sub>float</sub> = R´<sub>8bit</sub> / 255.0 G´<sub>float</sub> = G´<sub>8bit</sub> / 255.0 B´<sub>float</sub> = B´<sub>8bit</sub> / 255.0**

-If your sRGB values are 16 bit then convert to decimal by dividing by 65535.
+If your sRGB values are 16-bit then convert to decimal by dividing by 65535.

 #### Step two: Linearize